actualbudget/actual/docs/Installing/Local/your-own-machine.md

 ## Pre-requisites

-Actual Server currently requires Node.js v16.
-If you don’t have Node.js installed, you can download the latest version of Node.js 16 from the [Node.js website](https://nodejs.org/en/download/releases/) (search for “16” to find the right version).
-If you already have Node.js installed, consider using a tool like [`nvm`](https://github.com/nvm-sh/nvm) or [`asdf`](https://asdf-vm.com) to install and manage multiple versions of Node.js.
+Actual Server currently requires at least Node.js v16.
+If you don’t have Node.js installed, you can download the latest version of Node.js from the [Node.js website](https://nodejs.org/en/download) (we recommend downloading the “LTS” version).
+If you already have Node.js installed, you can use it directly if it’s version 16 or newer.
+Consider using a tool like [`nvm`](https://github.com/nvm-sh/nvm) or [`asdf`](https://asdf-vm.com) to install and manage multiple versions of Node.js.

 You’ll also need to have Git installed.
 The Git website has [instructions for all supported operating systems](https://git-scm.com/download).